One Week (7-Day) New York Itinerary by a Local: What to Do in 7 Days in NYC

 Central Park

 If you want a photo shoot in Central Park for your Instagram then be sure to go really early (7am or earlier) to avoid people.
-Most wedding photographers go to Central Park early in the morning for this purpose.
-The photo below was taken around 7:30am on a weekday.
+Most wedding photographers go to Central Park early in the morning around 7am for this purpose.

 Pedicab Tour & Biking Tour in Central Park